SeanQuinn781/LogViz/README.md

 To optionally deploy as a Gunicorn/ Systemd service See documentation and scripts in /app/gunicorn_config

+If you run into errors uploading the files make sure you are in /app before running python3 main.py

 ## Blocking IPs from the map service on your host machine

 1. Start the app and the python web server ufwHost.py: